liqd/adhocracy.buildout/README.md

 The script will use sudo to install the required dependencies, and install, set up, and start the required database services.

 Add the `-p` option to use PostgreSQL or the `-m` option to use MySQL instead of the default sqlite.
+Add `-b hhu` to install with the preconfiguration for HHU Düsseldorf.

 Developer Instructions
 ----------------------